New York City Condos for Sale

 Historical Frequency of Assessments

-Sales Turnover in Building
+Sales Turnover in a Condo Building

 How many condo units have sold in the building in the past 12 months, and how often do they sell?